torstenboettjer/flake_psql/README.md

 nix develop
 ```

-You now have access to psql, pgcli, and libpq in a clean environment.
+The dev shell provides access to psql, pgcli, and libpq in a clean environment.

 ### Running a PostgreSQL Server and Creating a Database